frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/guides/make-to-stock/manufacturing.md

 #### Step 1: Stores to Work-in-Progress (WIP)

-Materials which are in stores need to be transferred to the Work-in-Progress Warehouse.
+Materials which are in stores need to be transferred to the Work-in-Progress Warehouse.Work-in-progress warehouses, are basically your workstations,where you manufacture your products.
+Even if you do not have a seperate workspace for manufacturing, in the system mention a place called 'Work-in-Progress' and transfer your material to this place on stock entry.

-Figure 2: From Production Order, Make Stock Entry
+#### Figure 2: From Production Order, Make Stock Entry

-To move material from Stores to Work-in-Progress

 ![Transfer Raw Material](/assets/frappe_io/images/erpnext/transfer-raw-material.png)

-Figure 3: Stock Entry with Warehouse Details.
+#### Figure 3: Stock Entry with Warehouse Details.

 ![Transfer Material 2](/assets/frappe_io/images/erpnext/m-t-s-transfer-material.png)